 Perhaps the most important single quantity in this analysis is the difference in samples means, which is our best estimate of the difference in population means.
-This is the quantity labelled Estimate of difference.
+This is the next shaded quantity.

 A very useful quantity is the 95% confidence interval for the difference in population means and this is given next.